J-CF-Leung/Study_Vault/Physics/Theoretical physics/Special Relativity.md

 - From the _invariance of rest-mass_:
 $$0=\frac{d(m^2)}{d\tau}=\frac{d|\vec{p}^2|}{d\tau}=2\vec{p}\cdot\vec{F}$$
 - Hence, _4-force is always orthogonal to 4-momentum_
+	- This also means that _4-velocity_ is orthogonal to _4-acceleration_

 ## The Lorentz force law
 - The Lorentz force for a particle with _charge_ $q$ and rest mass $m\neq0$ in an electromagnetic field, in _Newtonian_ space-time is: